Why is Public Sector changing so slowly? - The Change Roundabout

 This along with a zero risk profile and a need to ensure the procurement isn’t challenged, makes it close to impossible to buy innovation.

-Pretty much all innovative services tends be Opex based subscriptions where services are consumed and continually updated.
+Pretty much all innovative services tends to be Opex based subscriptions where services are consumed and continually updated.
 Public Sector is Capex or grant funded for a specific period of time and therefore lends itself more to a buy and build model – which is the existing model with high upfront costs, replacement cycles, people, complexity and legacy.

 Most SME's deliver Public Sector services through a major corporate supplier who add margin on the services.
 This is seen as lower risk to Public Sector but means the SME’s aren’t making the margins in that sector, so it’s less attractive.”